struktured/or_errors_rresult/README.md

-# or_errors_containers
+# or_errors_rresult
-Monad, Result, Error, Or_error modules backed by the containers library.
+Monad, Result, Error, Or_error modules backed by the rresult library.